anjalieb/Master_ETH_ML/README.md

-# Depository of ML Coding experiences
+# Selection of ML Coding experiences
 Here is a selection of Homework assignements/Projects of two different courses at ETH currently going on in the Spring Semester 2021.

 ## Introduction to Machine Learning (IML) course